 numbers, not adjectives — D. J. C. MacKay

 Equitable means fair and impartial.
 Interpreting what equitable means in the context of greenhouse gas emissions is an ethical and moral question.
 However, few would seriously contend with interpreting fair as in equal to all humans.
-Thus, a reasonable way to quantify emissions is using units of tons of CO2 equivalents per capita, tCO2e per person.
+Thus, a reasonable way to quantify emissions is using units of tons of CO2 equivalents per capita per year, tCO2e per person per year.

 It is well known, that in the historical perspective, per capita emissions have been very unevenly distributed; large disparities existed both between and within countries.
 Although unequal past emissions are indeed a concern, here I will look forward to how emissions may be distributed in the future, and in what sense we can approach equitability.